Pir Gee

 • Combine chat, video, and IDE collaboration into one workflow

-This category of tools enhances productivity and minimizes miscommunication—perfect for globally distributed teams.
+This category of tools enhances developer productivity and minimizes miscommunication—perfect for globally distributed teams.

 Debugging in DevOps and CI/CD Pipelines